I had my first heart attack on Christmas Day 2012.

 Then, very quickly, I told myself “Suck it up, you know who’s got your back!”

-My peace instantly returned as I knew that my trust lay in God, and He was going to make sure that I would be ok.
+My peace instantly returned as I knew that my trust lay in God, and He was going to make sure that I would be ok despite this heart attack.
 I relaxed and let the cardiac team do their work as I made phone calls to Angie and my best friend Nuke.

 Post Heart Attack- After The Procedure